 A new year often heralds a host of exciting changes: resolutions, renewed hope, and, most importantly, new opportunities to learn.
 At Go1, few things excite us more than lifelong learning.
-However, in 2021, that outlook might need a slight rethink.
-While they say you learn something new every day, if current trends continue, 2021 might be the year of unlearning.
+However, these days, that outlook might need a slight rethink.
+While they say you learn something new every day, if current trends continue, this might be the year of unlearning.

 For many of us, this will sound immediately counterintuitive.
 Unlearning.
 It just feels wrong.
 After all, most people have been conditioned to value continuous, ‘acquisitive’ learning.
 We yearn for new information, and rightly cherish that knowledge when it comes along.
 If you’ve worked hard to learn something, why would you want to unlearn it?

-So, to help say out with the old and in with the new this year, we’re kicking off our quarter-long theme of Making L&D Sustainable by asking what is the learn, unlearn, relearn cycle?
-We’ll also offer examples of unlearning, before examining the role of unlearning and relearning in the current L&D landscape, and offering tips to help your team embrace the learn, unlearn, relearn cycle.
+So, to help say 'out with the old and in with the new', we’re kicking off our quarter-long theme of Making L&D Sustainable by asking what is the learn, unlearn, relearn cycle?
+We’ll offer examples of unlearning, before examining the role of unlearning and relearning in the current L&D landscape, and offering tips to help your team embrace the learn, unlearn, relearn cycle.

-While at first glance the idea of unlearning may not feel right, it isn’t as scary as it sounds.
+While at first glance the idea of unlearning may feel wrong, it isn’t as scary as it sounds.
 To get a common misconception out of the way, unlearning doesn’t mean dumbing things down or tossing out knowledge for no reason.
-Rather, it allows you to make room for more relevant, up-to-date information.
+Rather, unlearning allows you to make room for more relevant, up-to-date information.

 Sometimes, you’ll unlearn little things.
 For example, you probably grew up learning that Pluto is a planet.
 Then, all of a sudden, you had to unlearn that, because it was no longer a planet.
 That’s just one of many examples.
 You may move countries and unlearn local customs, like driving on a certain side of the road.
 Maybe as a child, you were told that eating carrots will help you see in the dark, only to find out later in life that isn’t true (no matter how many carrots you eat).